1.1 - Cases & Variables1.1 - Cases & Variables

 A group of middle school students wants to know if they can use height to predict age.
 They take a random sample of 50 people at their school, both students and teachers, and record each individual's height and age.
 This is an observational study.
 The students want to use height to predict age so the explanatory variable is height and the response variable is age.

-Research question: Do third grade boys tend to be taller than third grade girls?
+Research question: Do fourth graders tend to be taller than third graders?

 This is an observational study.
-The researcher wants to use gender to explain differences in height.
-The explanatory variable is gender.
+The researcher wants to use grade level to explain differences in height.
+The explanatory variable is grade level.
 The response variable is height.